 Storage

-Store the cooled buckwheat wraps in a air-tight container for up to 4-5 days, perfect for meals later in the week.
-Great for meal-prep!
+Store the cooled buckwheat wraps in an airtight container for up to 4-5 days, perfect for sandwich wraps the next day meals later in the week.
+Great for meal prep!

 Make sure to also check out this easy buckwheat bread recipe!